sRege28/Multithread-Server/README.md

 The list of commands are as follows:-

-1. Unicast - To send a message to a client, use command:    unicast  <ClientID>  <message>
+1. Unicast - To send a message to a client, use: #unicast  <ClientID>  <message>

-2. Broadcast- To send a message to all clients, use command:   broadcast  <message>
+2. Broadcast- To send a message to all clients, use: #broadcast  <message>

-3. Blockcast - To send a message to all clients but one, use command:    blockcast  <ClientID>  <message>
+3. Blockcast - To send a message to all clients but one, use: #blockcast  <ClientID>  <message>

-4. File unicast - To send a file to a client use the command unicast-F. The application will then ask for a recipient and filepath respectively.
+4. File unicast - To send a file to a client use the command #unicast-F. The application will then ask for a recipient and filepath respectively.
                                For e.g.
                                            unicast-F
                                            Enter recipient: